 - Free Fundraising Software: Is It Worth It?
 Pros & Cons.
 While free software is cost-effective, free solutions often aren’t robust enough to handle the needs of growing nonprofits.
 This guide covers the pros and cons of free fundraising software.

-- 12 of the Best Online Fundraising Platforms for Nonprofits.
+- 11 Best Online Fundraising Platforms for Nonprofits.
 Looking to expand your software stack with a robust paid solution?
 Review 12 top online fundraising software options for nonprofits.

 - Online Fundraising | Ultimate Success Guide + Tips and Ideas.
 Successful online fundraising requires more than just robust software.
 Use this guide to create a powerful strategy for using your software effectively to raise more for your cause.